thigg/nqueens/README.md

  - Implemented a naive version of nqueens, passes the tests, works!
 (4ba81997afd4bacdc5f5e82cd600eb2952b6b4b8)
  - Implemented a more sophisticated approach to checing if a field is blocked.
 Twice as fast!
 Yay! (dc97dbfed628cd26d53433210890905d80c88e35)
  - Lets make it a bit harder and also count the unique solutions.
-A solution is only counted when no rotated or mirrored version of that solution is already found:
+A solution is only counted when no rotated or mirrored version of that solution is already found.
+   - naive approach implemented.